MECTIZAN Donation Program

 In 1987, we announced that we would donate MECTIZAN, our medicine for the treatment of onchocerciasis (also known as river blindness), to all who needed it, for as long as needed.
 The MECTIZAN Donation Program is the longest-running disease-specific drug donation program and public-private partnership of its kind.

-To facilitate the donation and delivery of MECTIZAN, we established a multi-sectoral partnership involving the World Health Organization (WHO), the World Bank, ministries of health, nongovernmental development organizations (NGDOs) and local communities.
+To facilitate the donation and delivery of MECTIZAN, we established a multi-sectoral partnership involving the World Health Organization (WHO), the World Bank, ministries of health, nongovernmental organizations (NGOs), and local communities.
 In 1988, we established the MECTIZAN Donation Program at the Task Force for Global Health, as well as the MECTIZAN Expert Committee to provide technical and scientific advice on the implementation of the program.

 Lymphatic filariasis (LF) is a devastating parasitic infection spread by mosquitoes.
 It is caused by threadlike parasitic worms that damage the human lymphatic system.
 The main symptoms are swollen limbs with thickened, hard, rough and fissured skin, a condition known as elephantiasis, and, in men, swelling of the scrotum, called hydrocele.
 An annual single dose of MECTIZAN, administered together with a second drug, albendazole (donated by GlaxoSmithKline), is the recommended treatment in countries where onchocerciasis coexists with LF.
 The two diseases coexist in 29 African countries and in Yemen.
 In countries where onchocerciasis is not co-endemic there are several treatment options, including the IDA triple therapy of MECTIZAN, DEC, and albendazole.

 RESPONSIBLE DONATIONS AND ADVERSE-EXPERIENCE MONITORING AND REPORTING